arismavridis/NMRInversions.jl/paper/paper.md

 # Acknowledgements
 The authors would like to acknowledge funding from bp-ICAM and the EPSRC grant no. EP/V519613/1.
-Furthermore, A. Mavridis would like to thank the Julia community for numerous helpful discussions around the topic.
+Furthermore, A. Mavridis would like to thank the julia community for numerous helpful discussions around the topic.

 # References